jlengstorf/frontend-masters-intermediate-gatsby/lessons/302-install-the-theme.md

 yarn workspace example add gatsby-theme-shared-nav@"*"
 ```

+This will update `site/package.json` with the theme as a dependency.

 ## Configure the theme in our site

 To install the theme on our site, modify `site/gatsby-config.js` with the following: